apache/ignite-3/modules/core/src/main/java/org/apache/ignite/internal/causality/README.md

 ### Versioned value

 Versioned value is some value that can be associated with a causality token.
 Typically, a field of a component that is supposed to be changed according to configuration changes, should be represented as `org.apache.ignite.internal.causality.VersionedValue` of needed type.
 Versioned value stores multiple versions of actual values, each for a certain causality token, i.e. a history of this value.
-Default history size is 2, but if the value didn’t change within a row of serial tokens, it is counted as one version for the history.
+The default history size is 2, but if the value hasn't been changed within a row of serial tokens, it is counted as one version for the history.

 Aforementioned futures, created for some causality token, are returned from `#get(long causalityToken)` method of `VersionedValue`.